 Articulate your skills to employers

-The Science Passport is a self-guided project for PhD researchers in science, to generate an electronic showcase of your unique skill set in the form of an e-Portfolio and online Curriculum Vitae.
+The Science Passport is a self-paced project for PhD researchers in science, to generate an electronic showcase of your unique skill set in the form of an e-Portfolio and online Curriculum Vitae.
 A PhD thesis is evidence of your disciplinary-specific knowledge.
 In contrast, your Science Passport tells a story about how you have used your PhD experience to build an impressive reservoir of transferable skills, and presents this in a way that appeals to future employers.

 Your Science Passport will leave you well-placed to create job applications.
 You can be confident that your Science Passport is 'market-ready,' because it will have been endorsed by an assessor, and where appropriate you may receive electronic badges as evidence of this endorsement.